greg-raven/grus/_posts/2024-07-19-biden-amnesty.md

 Issuing an amnesty during a historic border crisis will only encourage more illegal migrants to come to the United States through parole and fraudulent asylum claims.

-Please contact me to discuss President Biden's unconstitutional amnesty.
+Please contact me to discuss Resident Biden's unconstitutional amnesty.

 {% include signature.html %}